 Please keep in mind that if it weren’t for the tsetse fly, many of the parks and reserves in Tanzania would simply not exist in their current capacity.
 The tsetse fly is commonly referred to as the ‘greatest conservationist in Africa’!
 The tsetse fly transmits a blood parasite that causes the ‘sleeping sickness’ in cattle but is very rarely transmitted to humans in East Africa.
 Wild animals are immune to this disease.
 The tsetse fly has inadvertently forced ranchers and their cattle out of areas like the Serengeti and Tarangire leaving these important refuges ecologically intact for use by their native and wild inhabitants.

-It is hard to avoid being bitten by tsetse fly on any safari but keep in mind that they do not spread diseases like mosquitoes.
-Most people have no adverse reactions but some individuals have an allergic reaction and the area around the bite mark swells and becomes itchy and irritated.
+Most people have no adverse reactions to tsetse flies but some individuals have an allergic reaction and the area around the bite mark swells and becomes itchy and irritated.
 Benadryl makes a product called the ‘Benadryl Itch Relief Stick’.
 This handy little stick can relieve the itch of bites and is highly recommended.